crate/cratedb-toolkit/doc/cluster/backlog.md

              'running_operation': '',
              'status': 'GREEN'},
   ```
-- Shell: Currently it is not possible to create multiple instances of a `ManagedCluster`,
+- Shell: Currently it is not possible to create multiple instances of a `ManagedCluster`
   because parameters like `username` and `password` are obtained from the environment,
   using different credentials for connecting to individual clusters.
 - Document `ManagedCluster`'s `stop_on_exit` option
 - `toolkit/cluster/cli.py`: Also respect cluster ID and name across the board of ex-WTF utilities.
+- `ctk cluster info` does not include information about CrateDB yet.
+  => Connect to ex-WTF utilities.
+- Make CLI options override ENV vars.
+Otherwise, using `--sqlalchemy-url=crate://`
+  will never work if an `.env` file is present.
+- SDK: Rename `ctk.cluster` to `ctk.sdk`? => No.
+- CLI: Shrink address URLs to single parameter `--cluster-url`
+- Changelog: Notify about breaking change with input address parameter names
+- Docs: Update guidelines about input address parameter preferences